mozilla-b2g/jsas/README.md

 cross-origin XHRs on sites that don't explicitly let you do that.

-In Firefox, you can host this repo on a local server (e.g. webfsd) and then allow your local domain to perform system XHRs by setting dom.systemXHR.whitelist to http://localhost:8000 (or whatever you've set your server address to).
+In Firefox, you can host this repo on a local server (e.g. webfsd) and then allow your local domain to perform system XHRs by running this code in the error console (replace the value of host with whever your server is located):

+host = 'http://localhost:8000'; perm = Components.classes["@mozilla.org/permissionmanager;1"].createInstance(Components.interfaces.nsIPermissionManager); ios = Components.classes["@mozilla.org/network/io-service;1"].getService(Components.interfaces.nsIIOService); uri = ios.newURI(host, null, null); perm.add(uri, 'systemXHR', 1);

 You'll then need to add a file named credentials.js to the root directory of jsas with variables named email and password, containing your account info.